koromaki88/koromaki88-pages/content/posts/20250625-htb-lab-titanic/index.md

 Notice that the downloaded file is explicitly shown in the URL.
 Send this request over to Burp Suite's Repeater, and test for [Local File Inclusion](https://owasp.org/www-project-web-security-testing-guide/v42/4-Web_Application_Security_Testing/07-Input_Validation_Testing/11.1-Testing_for_Local_File_Inclusion) by replacing the request as `/download?ticket=/etc/passwd`.

 ![htb-titanic-3.png](htb-titanic-3.png)

+As shown, this was successful in revealing the content of `/etc/passwd`.
+If you are aware or just through pure intuition that this file is for storing user accounts information, you can naively obtain the user flag by finding the user account `developer` and use LFI `/home/developer/user.txt` to output its content.
+However, in a real attack, it's likely certain we do not know the exact file name or directory of what we are searching for.

+# Gaining Access

 ```sh
 echo -n "2d149e5fbd1b20cf31db3e3c6a28fc9b" | xxd -r -p | base64